rust-vmm/vmm-reference/docs/DESIGN.md

 ### Functionalities

-Currently, with no available devices except for the serial console, the reference VMM can boot a simple Linux kernel with a baked-in `initramfs`.
+Currently, the only available devices are the serial console, and a single block device, that is used as the root filesystem.
+Therefore, the reference VMM can boot a simple Linux kernel either with a baked-in `initramfs` (no block device configured) or with a separate rootfs.
-`*Config` structs passed by the UI are cached in a `VmmConfig` struct until `run()`, when the VMM is instantiated and the configurations are turned into live objects.
+`*Config` structs passed by the UI are cached in a `VmmConfig` struct until `VMM::try_from()`, when the VMM is instantiated and the configurations are turned into live objects.

 The steps to running a guest, presuming the configurations are parsed and stored, are as follows: